 Transactions involving nominations

-The amendment will apply from 1 April 2011.
+The new rules will apply to supplies made on or after 1 April 2011.

 New section 60B applies when a person (person A) enters into a contract to supply goods and services to another person (person B) and person B directs person A to provide the goods and services to a nominated person (person C) who is not party to the contract.

 The section does not apply to situations involving supplies made to or by agents, as these situations are governed by section 60 of the GST Act.
 Also, the new rule does not apply to assignments or novations.

 The GST treatment of a supply will depend on the exact circumstances of the transaction.